Securing your Marketo Landing Pages

 We require an Extended Validation (EV) certificate.
 Can the Secured Domains for Landing Pages product accommodate this?

 Serving Extended Validation (EV) certificates requires you to procure the EV certificate/private key and provide this to Marketo.
 The standard Secured Domains for Landing Pages does not include EV certificates.
-The challenge with providing your own certificates is that they must be renewed manually and re-uploaded prior to expiration.
-You will be responsible for providing the initial certificate and renewals to Marketo in a timely fashion.

 What Marketo configuration is required to complete the Landing Page SSL Setup?